-STEPS TO A REGIONAL CLIMATE PLAN 2017-2021
+STEPS TO AN INTEGRATED REGIONAL RESILIENCE PLAN

-ACTION 1 Develop a regional governance strategy for climate adaptation projects Description Develop an institutional strategy for managing, coordinating, and implementing regional and local projects related to sea level rise.
-BARC Partners BCDC, MTC/ABAG, BAAQMD, BARC, SCC, Caltrans, local jurisdictions Timeline 2-4 years Current Projects ART Bay Area, RTS/SCS, 2017 Clean Air Plan/Climate Protection Strategy Desired Outcomes Vision for regional resilience principles and objectives developed in partnership with federal, state, regional, and local public and non-governmental organizations and entities.
-Clarity on who oversees, and is accountable for, adaptation and resilience planning and implementation.
+ACTION 1 Develop a regional governance strategy for climate adaptation projects.
+Description Develop an institutional strategy for managing, coordinating, and implementing regional and local projects related to sea level rise.
+BARC Partners BCDC, MTC, ABAG, BAAQMD, BARC, SCC, Caltrans, local jurisdictions Timeline 2-4 years Current Projects ART Bay Area, RTS/SCS Desired Outcomes Vision for regional resilience principles and objectives developed in partnership with federal, state, regional, and local public and non-governmental organizations and entities. • Clarity on who oversees, and is accountable for, adaptation and resilience planning and implementation.
 Roles and responsibilities assigned.
 Action plan for identifying and prioritizing adaptation and resilience strategies and projects in relation to climate mitigation strategies and projects.
-Enhanced ability to mobilize resources for implementation.
+The state of t Enhanced ability to mobilize resources for implementation.
 Coordinated permitting to streamline process and approvals by relevant agencies so that projects can move faster to meet climate change demands.
-ACTION 2 Description Provide stronger policy leadership on resilient housing and infrastructure.
-Expand guidance on resilient housing policies for earthquake, flooding, and fire, working in coordination with state and federal agencies and focusing on communities with high social vulnerability and exposure to natural hazards.
+ACTION 2 Provide stronger policy leadership on resilient housing and infrastructure.
+Description Expand guidance on resilient housing policies for earthquake, flooding, and fire, working in coordination with state and federal agencies and focusing on communities with high social vulnerability and exposure to natural hazards.
 Strengthen infrastructure lifelines to ensure that utilities can provide services under a variety of conditions and future scenarios.
-BARC Partners MTC /ABAG, BCDC, BAAQMD, local jurisdictions, non-profit organizations Timeline 1-4 years Current Projects Regional Housing Mitigation Policy Advancement, Safe, Smart Home, RTP/SCS, ART Bay Area, Resilient by Design Bay Area Challenge Desired Outcomes Integrated regional approach to making homes stronger, healthier, and more affordable.
+BARC Partners MTC, ABAG, BCDC, BAAQMD, local jurisdictions, non-profit organizations Timeline 1-4 years Current Projects Regional Housing Mitigation Policy Advancement, Safe, Smart Home, RTP/SCS, ART Bay Area, Resilient by Design Bay Area Challenge Desired Outcomes Integrated regional approach to making homes stronger, healthier, and more affordable.
+Multi-hazard, multi-benefit synergies and efficiencies in projects and programs.
 Resources and tools available to jurisdictions to strengthen housing stock.
 Reduced housing loss due to natural disasters.
-Established priorities for protecting key infrastructure, including vulnerable trans- portation infrastructure. • Interdisciplinary design of buildings, infrastructure, and the urban environment that provides tangible approaches to improving resiliency at a variety of scales.
+Established priorities for protecting key infrastructure, including vulnerable trans- portation infrastructure.
+Interdisciplinary design of buildings, infrastructure, and the urban environment that provides tangible approaches to improving resiliency at a variety of scales.
 Policy development addressing impacts of temporary and permanent displacement from affordable housing.